hiattp/blog/_posts/2014-10-30-power-wireless-apple-keyboard-with-usb.markdown

 Now, I like this keyboard.
 It maps exactly to the Macbook Pro layout so my muscle memory isn't thrown off by switching back and forth.
-And I don't mind shelling out Apple premiums because their products are worth it, but this is a perfectly good device (*sans* power source).
+And I don't mind shelling out Apple premiums because their products are worth it, but I hate to replace what is otherwise a perfectly good device (*sans* power source).
 I happened to have a spare USB charger from some former iPhone, so I decided to see how well the two play together.